Mohdadnan0786/FakeNews/README.md

 # Objective
 The objective of this project is to develop an automated fake news detection system that can accurately classify news articles as either real or fake.
 The system should leverage advanced machine learning and natural language processing (NLP) techniques to analyze textual content and identify misleading or false information.
 # Scope
-<b>Data Collection:</b> Gather a comprehensive dataset of news articles, including both real and fake news from reliable sources.
+<b>Data Collection:</b> Gather a comprehensive dataset of news articles, including both real and fake news from reliable sources.<br>
 <b>Data Preprocessing:</b> Clean and preprocess the data to make it suitable for analysis.
-This includes removing stop words, stemming, and lemmatization.
+This includes removing stop words, stemming, and lemmatization.<br>
-<b>Feature Extraction:</b> Extract relevant features from the text, such as word frequencies, sentiment scores, and n-grams.
+<b>Feature Extraction:</b> Extract relevant features from the text, such as word frequencies, sentiment scores, and n-grams.<br>
-<b>Model Development:</b> Develop and train machine learning models using algorithms such as Naive Bayes, Support Vector Machines (SVM), and deep learning techniques like Recurrent Neural Networks (RNN) or Transformers.
+<b>Model Development:</b> Develop and train machine learning models using algorithms such as Naive Bayes, Support Vector Machines (SVM), and deep learning techniques like Recurrent Neural Networks (RNN) or Transformers.<br>
-<b>Evaluation:</b> Evaluate the performance of the models using metrics such as accuracy, precision, recall, and F1-score.
+<b>Evaluation:</b> Evaluate the performance of the models using metrics such as accuracy, precision, recall, and F1-score.<br>
-<b>Deployment:</b> Implement the system in a user-friendly interface that allows users to input news articles and receive a classification result.
+<b>Deployment:</b> Implement the system in a user-friendly interface that allows users to input news articles and receive a classification result.<br>
 # Challenges
 <b>Data Quality:</b> Ensuring the quality and reliability of the dataset is crucial.
-The dataset should be diverse and representative of various news categories.
+The dataset should be diverse and representative of various news categories.<br>
-<b>Feature Selection:</b> Identifying the most relevant features that can help distinguish between real and fake news.
+<b>Feature Selection:</b> Identifying the most relevant features that can help distinguish between real and fake news.<br>
-<b>Model Accuracy:</b> Achieving high accuracy in classification, especially given the nuances and subtleties in language used in news articles.
+<b>Model Accuracy:</b> Achieving high accuracy in classification, especially given the nuances and subtleties in language used in news articles.<br>
-<b>Real-Time Processing:</b> Developing a system that can process and classify news articles in real-time.
+<b>Real-Time Processing:</b> Developing a system that can process and classify news articles in real-time.<br>